Finding aid created by: MRC

 Adja Yunkers (1900-1983) was an artist and teacher known for his color woodcuts, lithographs, and abstract paintings.
 Born in Latvia, he studied in Europe, established a workshop in Stockholm, and eventually emigrated to the United States in 1946, where he was awarded a Guggenheim Fellowship.
 He taught at the Cooper Union Art School and the New School for Social Research.

-Use Restrictions: Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.
+Many of the clippings are VERY fragile and care should be taken in handling them.
+Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.

 Special Collections Research Center has many manuscript collections of artists, including painters, illustrators, cartoonists, and sculptors.
 Please refer to the SCRC Subject Index for a complete listing.